Cray-HPE/docs-csm/operations/node_management/Adding_a_Liquid-cooled_blade_to_a_System.md

 Use boot orchestration to power on and boot the nodes.
 Specify the appropriate BOS template for the node type.

 16. Determine how the BOS Session template references compute hosts.
-    Typically, they are referenced by their "Compute" role.
-However, if they are referenced by xname, then these new nodes should added to the BOS Session template.
+    Typically, they are referenced by their `Compute` role.
+However, if they are referenced by component name (xname), then these new nodes should added to the BOS Session template.

     ```bash
     ncn-m001# BOS_TEMPLATE=cos-2.0.30-slurm-healthy-compute